baba03/enrol_synthetic_emails/README.md

 # Synthetic Corporate Email Generator

-A rapid-prototyping project for the Consilio Labs Senior Data Scientist technical assessment.
+A rapid-prototyping project for the Consilio Labs .

 ## Objective